kf4ayt/An-Evaluation-of-GPU-Implementations-for-SSSP-and-APSP/Utilities/README-generate_graph.py.txt

 Purpose: This scripts generates a graph with V vertices of D degrees
          and stores it in a Matrix Market format.

-Requirements: This Python script required Python 3 and the following
+Requirements: This Python script requires Python 3 and the following
               packages: random, sys, numpy, scipy, networkx.

 Usage: One need only provide the desired # of vertices and the desired